chris-trag/splash-screen-fire-tv-demo/README.md

 ```
 **Step 4:** Apply the splash screen theme to the splash screen activity

-In the AndroidManifest.xml set the theme attribute of the Splash screen activity to the splash screen
-theme you created at step 2.
-Also remember to move the intent filter with the action main and category launcher from the Main Activity to the splash screen activity, as this will be the one launched the first time the user start your app.
+In AndroidManifest.xml, set the theme attribute of the SplashScreenActivity to the theme you setup in step 2.
+The SplashScreenActivity will be the first activity called by the launcher, so remember to move the intent filter with the action android.intent.action.MAIN and category android.intent.category.LEANBACK_LAUNCHER from the Main Activity to the SplashScreenActivity:

 ```xml
 <activity